tarwn/lessthandot-hugo/blogs/content/posts/2013-11-22-software-youre-doing-it-wrong.md

 But at least we have the technical, people-free portion of the work handled, right?

-That depends on your definition of actually “working”, which has two key issues: honesty and understanding.
+That depends on your definition of actually "working", which has two key issues: honesty and understanding.

 ### Understanding the Work